hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 This differentiation is important because the expectations from the user are different in each context.
 A constrained component or pattern will often be used in an interstitial or circumstantial experience; i.e. an experience that is triggered by the user or the application illiciting a quick, progressive action.

-Unconstrained generally refers to a more "static" experience that isn't triggered by a user action.
+Unconstrained generally refers to a more "static" experience that isn’t triggered by a user action.
 This is often tied to a page-level function or a navigational element.

 <!-- TODO
 **Insert some supporting images here**